hCemre/retail-sales-dashboard/README.md

-🌟 Power BI Sales Performance Dashboard
+# Power BI Sales Performance Dashboard

 This project presents an end-to-end Sales Performance Dashboard built in Power BI.

-Its primary purpose is to deliver fast, actionable, and visually intuitive insights that support data-driven decision making across product, customer, and regional performance areas.
+🌟Its primary purpose is to deliver fast, actionable, and visually intuitive insights that support data-driven decision making across product, customer, and regional performance areas.

 The dashboard brings together core sales metrics, behavioral trends, and time-intelligence calculations into a single analytical experience — providing clear visibility over operational performance, growth opportunities, and business patterns.